 Being immediately on hyper-alert as an adrenaline rush hits, it may be a reaction to trauma or loss, financial or health stress or even hormonal surges.

-Physically, your anxiety may have caused you to breath rapidly try the 7/11 method to calm things down, reach for something a pillow or a sweater or use the fold of your elbow, close your eyes bring your elbow or cushion or whatever up to your closed mouth, breathe in through your nose counting 7, breathe out also through your nose counting 11.
+Physically, your anxiety may have caused you to breathe rapidly; try the 7/11 method to calm things down, reach for something a pillow or a sweater or use the fold of your elbow, close your eyes bring your elbow or cushion or whatever up to your closed mouth, breathe in through your nose counting 7, breathe out also through your nose counting 11.
 If 7/11 is too much at first try 3/5 and work up.

 Mentally, one way to look at the issues that are troubling you is to get a pen and paper, draw two columns titled ‘fact’ and ‘fiction’.
-Think hard try to identify which thoughts are fact, which fiction, when we are stressed it is easy to confuse the two anticipating peoples reactions and future events believing the worst will happen.
+Think hard try to identify which thoughts are fact, which fiction, when we are stressed it is easy to confuse the two by anticipating peoples reactions and future events believing the worst will happen.

 Another method is to count achievements, things you are proud of, consider why they made you feel good and how you could get some more of that in your life.
 Be realistic, we cannot change the past, ‘if only’s’ just make us feel worse, is there a different way of looking at it, did you take the only route possible?
 Can you see a way forward that will bring benefits or acceptance?